Early-type galaxy density profiles from IllustrisTNG: I. Galaxy correlations and the impact of baryons: Conclusions and discussion

 $\bullet$ The total power-law density slope of the IllustrisTNG ETGs exhibits an anti-correlation with the central dark matter fraction, and the trend marginally agrees with the comparison datasets at $z = 0$ (see Fig.~\ref{fig:gam_fdm}).
 The agreement with the strong lensing dataset at $z>0$ would be better had we chosen a Salpeter IMF instead of a Chabrier IMF (chosen for stellar mass consistency), due to the $f_{\mathrm{DM}}-\mathrm{IMF}$ degeneracy.
+However, the inclusion of a black hole kinetic wind feedback channel, that leads to an increase of the dark matter fractions (top right panel of Fig.~\ref{fig:vary}), improves the agreement with lensing observations compared to other numerical experiments such as Magneticum.

 $\bullet$ The power-law density slope of the IllustrisTNG ETGs also shows a clear positive correlation with the in-situ-formed stellar mass ratio, which indicates that gas-poor galaxy mergers may have played a dominant role in evolving the total density profile shallower with time.
 Such an effect is more significant in higher-mass ETGs compared to their lower-mass counterparts (see Fig.~\ref{fig:gam_f_insitu}).